GRC Engineering

 Severity classification for drift events:

 Every remediated drift event produces audit evidence.
 The detection alert, the triage classification, the remediation action, and the verification that the control returned to baseline: together, these artifacts demonstrate to auditors that your monitoring program works.
-93% of GRC teams want to automate more functions, citing 14 hours per week recoverable through automation [Drata, 2025].
+93% of GRC teams want to automate more functions, and GRC teams currently spend an average of 14 hours per week on manual processes that automation can reclaim (Drata, State of GRC 2025).
 Layer 3 workflow automation is where those hours are recovered.

 Implementation: Where to Start